osisoft/AVEVA-Adapter-BACnet-Docs/V1/OSIsoft Adapter for BACnet overview/OSIsoft Adapter for BACnet principles of operation.md

 - Data selection: Perform selection of BACnet items to which the adapter should subscribe for data.
 - Logging: Set up the logging attributes to manage the adapter logging behavior.

-For more information, see [OSIsoft Adapter for BACnet data source configuration](xref:OSIsoftAdapterforBACnetDataSourceConfiguration) and [OSIsoft Adapter for BACnet data selection configuration](xref:OSIsoftAdapterforBACnetDataSelectionConfiguration).
+For more information, see [PI Adapter for BACnet data source configuration](xref:PIAdapterforBACnetDataSourceConfiguration) and [PI Adapter for BACnet data selection configuration](xref:PIAdapterforBACnetDataSelectionConfiguration).

 ## Connection